Dual Career and Integration Services in Austria

-The "Dual Career (DC) Service" supports partners and families of international key employees who are moving to Austria to pursue a professional career at a university or research organisation in Austria.
+The dual career (DC) service supports partners and families of international key employees who are moving to Austria to pursue a professional career at a university or research organisation in Austria.
 Assistance is provided in particular in the area of job search for the partner.
-For detailed information on Dual Career Service please refer to the persons in charge at your institution.

 - Five Styrian and one Carinthian universities have set up the common network DC Service Styria - Carinthia to create synergies for optimal use.

 - DC Service Vienna - Lower Austria - Upper Austria supports dual career couples in Vienna, Lower Austria and Upper Austria.